usefulalgorithm/usefulalgorithm/README.md

 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _Muuntautuja_, by Oranssi Pazuzu
 - _HEAL_, by Pavel Milyakov, Lucas Dupuy
-- _Only Good Dreams for Me_, by Zaumne
 - _Intrinsic Rhythm_, by Perila
 - _Genuine Dexterity_, by Kenny Segal, K-The-I???
 - _Cowards_, by Squid
 - _城堡_, by Jolin Tsai
 - _Ephemera_, by Fergus Jones, Perko
+- _Only Good Dreams for Me_, by Zaumne
 - _浪費愛情_, by 小安
 - _Strange Meridians_, by upsammy
+- _Goyard Ibn Said_, by Ghais Guevara
 - _Peasant_, by Richard Dawson
 - _CODE NOIR_, by Quinton Barnes
 - _Följd_, by Civilistjävel!